GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ## Architecture {: #arch }

-An extension's architecture will depend on its functionality, but all extensions are required to have a [manifest][section-manifest].
+An extension's architecture will depend on its functionality, but all extensions must have a [manifest][section-manifest].
 The following are other components an extension can include:

-- [Background service worker][section-bg]
+- [Service worker][section-bg]
 - [Toolbar icon][section-icons]
 - [UI elements][section-ui]
-- [Content acript][section-cs]
+- [Content script][section-cs]
 - [Options page][section-options]

 ### The manifest {: #manifest }